corvusdeinanis/cuddlyspaceship/content/Colour Theory.md

 aka saturation aka purity aka strength
 To lower intensity, add grey

-# Some rules
+# Some Rules

-## 1. Every colour affects the other colour
+## 1. Every Colour Affects the other Colour
 and how we perceive it.
 Depending on the colour of other elements, the background, etc. something might appear too dark or too small

-## 2. Adding depth
+## 2. Adding Depth
 Warmer colours seem to appear closer
 Cooler colours appear farther
 Farther elements - cooler and less intense

-## 3. Colour under different light conditions
+## 3. Colour under Different light Conditions
 direction of light, direct/indirect light, shadows, the surface underneath/reflected light, everything plays a role

-## 4. Different lights create different colors
+## 4. Different Lights Create Different Colors
 Sunlight = warm
 Artificial light = cool